sconnel42/wedding-website/README.md

 - Metrics for site up, page views, etc
 - Send message if site is down for too long
 - Alt text for images with info
-- Express JS to ES6
+- Express JS to ES6 and async-await everywhere
 - Convert CSS to SASS
 - Convert to Vue-Bootstrap